caseykneale/ChemometricsTools.jl/README.md

 Dozens of performance metrics, a few built in plots (Bland Altman, QQ, etc).
 CLS, Ridge, Kernel Ridge, LS-SVM, PCR, PLS(1/2), ELM's, ...
 More to come.
 Chemometricians love regressions!

 ### Classification Analysis
 Inhouse classification encodings(one cold/one hot), multiclass performance statistics.
-Package includes: LDA with guassian discriminants, logistic regression, PLS-DA, K-NN, and more to come.
+Package includes: LDA with guassian discriminants, logistic regression, PLS-DA, K-NN, naive bayes, and more to come.

 ## Specialized tools?
 You might be saying, ridge regression, logistic regression, K-NN, PCA, etc, isn't this just a machine learning library with some preprocessing tools for chemometrics?
 If that's what you wanna use it for be my guest.
 Seems kinda wrong and inefficient to PyCall scikit learn to do basic machine learning/analysis anyways...
 I'll be buffing up the machine learning methods available as time allows.
 But, no, this is slowly becoming chock-full of chemometric methods.